 How do the girls get to/from camp?

-Transportation is available from/to the New York metro area and Boston, MA.
-We also provide transportation from/to the airports in Portland, Maine (PWM) and Boston Logan airport (BOS).
+Transportation is available from/to: Newton, MA; Boston Logan airport (BOS); and Portland Jetport, Maine (PWM).
 Parents are welcome to drop off/pick up their campers as well.

 How much is due with the application?

 A deposit of $1500 is due with the application to secure your enrollment.

 The balance is due April 30th.